Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Inflation Will Eat Away At Your Salary

-As time goes on, the cost of goods and services is going to go up.
-For example, 20 years ago, it was not unusual to see the price of a gallon of gas to be under $1.00.
+The most common reason you should consider raising your hourly rate is that inflation will eat away at your salary.
+As time passes, the cost of goods and services will go up.
+For example, 20 years ago, it was not unusual to see the price of a gallon of gas under $1.00.

 Therefore, in order for you to maintain your standard of living, let alone increase it, you are going to have to increase your freelance rates from time to time.